 Interest rate risk is the risk that future cash flows from a financial instrument (cash flow interest rate risk) or its fair value (fair value interest rate risk) will fluctuate because of changes in market interest rates.
-The Group is exposed to interest rate risk on interest earned on cash deposits in banks.
-Cash deposits with variable rates expose the Group to cash flow interest rate risk.
-The Group is not exposed to interest rate risk since its short and long-term loans with fixed rates are carried at amortized cost.
-The Group's policy is to obtain the most favorable interest available without increasing its foreign currency exchange exposure.
+The Group may be exposed to interest rate risk on interest earned on cash deposits in banks which have variable rates exposing the Group further to cash flow interest rate risk.
+However, the management believes that the Group is not significantly exposed to interest rate risk since its short and long-term loans have fixed rates and are carried at amortized cost.

+The Group's policy is to obtain the most favorable interest available without increasing its interest rate risk exposure.